freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 - Here's an example: `TRUNCATE <table_1>, <table_2>, <table_3>;`
 - The three tables you want are `majors`, `students`, and `majors_courses`
-- Enter `TRUNCATE majors, students, majors_courses` in the psql prompt
+- Enter `TRUNCATE majors, students, majors_courses;` in the psql prompt

 ## 670. SELECT * FROM majors